josesuarez-accenture/openathon-angular/lab-01/README.md

 Remember: [Angular Components](../boring-theory-1##Components).

 When Angular Project Wizard creates the project, a component is created for us.
-Now we will create our first own component for the landing page we want to customise, using the Angular CLI:
+Now we will create our first own component for the landing page we want to customise, using the Angular CLI.
+Open the terminal and navigate to our folder **open-events-folder** to execute the following:

 ```sh
 ng generate component landing-page